 Social security contributions

-- Unemployment insurance / supplementary unemployment insurance.
-The general tax rate for this category is 1%, which is split evenly between the two parties.
+- Unemployment insurance/supplementary unemployment insurance.
+The general tax rate for this category is 1%, equally divided by the two parties.

-- Occupational accident insurance is set at a rate of 0.1%, which is entirely employer-financed.
+- Occupational accident insurance at a rate of 0.1%, fully employer-financed.

-- Occupational pension scheme (2nd pillar).
-The tax rate for this category depends entirely on the pension plan selected by the employee.
-This contribution is shared evenly by the employer and the employee.
+- Occupational pension scheme, 2nd pillar: The tax rate entirely depends on the selected pension plan chosen by the employee.
+It is divided in equal shares between the employer and the employee.

 Tax credits and incentives